The Scorpion King 3: Battle for Redemption: Plot

 Mathayus and Olaf return to Ramusan's palace, now Talus' headquarters.
 They pretend to have rescued Silda and present a severed head supposedly belonging to Cobra.
 Talus still intends to marry Silda and takes her to his sleeping chambers.
 Mathayus attacks Talus, who is saved by the timely intervention of Tsukai.
 Mathayus pursues Talus while Silda faces Tsukai.
 At the same time, Olaf attempts to get the Book of the Dead but has to fight Agromael.
 The ninjas stop Talus, and Mathayus somehow finds the ailing Ramusan and together they use the Book of the Dead to prevent Tsukai and Agromael from killing Silda and Olaf, respectively.

 With Ramusan dying in his daughter's arms and Talus left to face the wrath of the ninjas, Tsukai and Agromael bow down to Mathayus as the new ruler of Ramusan and Talus' kingdoms.
 When Horus arrives at the city gates, he is greeted by Mathayus, who has taken up the mantle of Scorpion King once more.

-During the credits, it's revealed Mathayus and Silda shared a kiss on the night of their earlier party but they part ways with the deleted scenes providing dialogue that Mathyus was leaving as he brought death and destruction wherever he goes.
-While Mathayus may still have a while before deciding to lead his people on his fated quest to take over the known world, his destiny is now more clear than ever in the subtly more militant stance he has taken compared to where he was at the end of the prior original film, with the Book of the Dead left intact for the subsequent events in The Mummy and the Scorpion King's own journey paved for the opening sequence of The Mummy Returns.
+It is later revealed that Mathayus and Silda shared a kiss on the night of their earlier party.